 “(ix) Zoning; Signs.
 Nothing in this Amendment shall be deemed a waiver by the City of any ordinance code relating to the 2015 Improvements including, but not limited to, that certain signage ordinance codified in Chapter 326, Ordinance Code, Chapter 656, Part 13, and the City’s charter (the “City Sign Ordinance”).”

 Amending the Lease to Remove Lot J from the Demised Premises Under the Lease.
-Pursuant to this Amendment, the City and JJL are removing Lot J from the definition of the Demised Premises and Parking Facility effective as of the date of commencement of construction by the third-party developer on such lot, thereby removing the Lot J parking lot from the purview of the Lease.
-In addition, any Parking Lot Signs and Parking Lot Fixed Signs authorized by the Lease and located within Lot J are hereby deleted from the Lease, and all other references to “Lot J” in the Lease are hereby deleted.
-For the purposes of clarity, the Lease is hereby further amended as necessary to reflect the intent of the parties to remove Lot J from the effect of the Lease.
-The City’s obligation to provide the Parking Facility shall be reduced from approximately 6,400 unstacked parking spaces to approximately 5,100 unstacked parking spaces, or such other number calculated as a result of the removal of Lot J from the Lease.
+Pursuant to this Amendment, the City and JJL are removing Lot J from the definition of the Demised Premises and Parking Facility effective as of the date of commencement of construction (which may include environmental cleanup) by the third-party developer on such lot (the “Construction Date”), thereby removing the Lot J parking lot from the purview of the Lease.
+In addition, as of such Construction Date, any Parking Lot Signs and Parking Lot Fixed Signs authorized by the Lease and located within Lot J will be deleted from the Lease, and all other references to “Lot J” in the Lease will be deleted.
+For the purposes of clarity, as of the Construction Date, the Lease will be deemed to be further amended as necessary to reflect the intent of the parties to remove Lot J from the effect of the Lease.
+The City’s obligation to provide the Parking Facility shall be reduced from approximately 6,400 unstacked parking spaces to approximately 4,700 unstacked parking spaces, or such other number calculated as a result of the removal of Lot J from the Lease and the grant of valet and validated parking rights for 400 parking spaces from the City to a third party attendant to the Lot J development; provided, however, the City’s obligation to provide 4,700 spaces shall be further reduced by up to 500 spaces to the extent spaces are otherwise used for employees working at the Lot J development.
 If the number of parking spaces or the City’s rights to those spaces in the development project are not sufficient for the City to meet any of its Pre-Existing Rights, JJL, at its cost, will provide the City with access to parking spaces in areas proximate to the Stadium so that the City can fulfill its obligations with respect to the Pre-Existing Rights.

-Additional Parking on Storm Water Detention Pond.
-If parking is constructed on the storm water detention pond immediately to the west of the parking lot currenting referred to as Lot J (such additional parking on the pond, the “Pond Parking”), upon substantial completion of such Pond Parking, such Pond Parking shall be deemed to be part of the Parking Facility for JJL Operative Period Events, JJL Non-Operative Period Events and Designated Events only.
+Additional Parking on Storm Water Retention Pond.
+If parking is constructed on the storm water retention pond currently located immediately to the west of the parking lot currently referred to as Lot J (such additional parking on the pond, the “Pond Parking”), upon substantial completion of such Pond Parking, such Pond Parking shall be deemed to be part of the Parking Facility for JJL Operative Period Events, JJL Non-Operative Period Events and Designated Events only.
+Notwithstanding any language to the contrary to this Lease, the City shall retain all parking revenues generated by the Pond Parking in connection with JJL Operative Period Events.